ThomasRabn/The-Game-Chooser/README.md

 ## Issue for recompiling

 The first version of the game chooser does not seem to compile in the CodeBlocks project.
-I did not really look at it, but you can find a debug compilation of this version in the release tab.
+I did not really look into it, but you can find a debug compilation of this version in the release tab.

 ## Author